MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Overall Project Aim

 During this project I will aim to create a rebooted version of the classic game 'Space Invaders' that adds various new features such as multiplayer, powerups, and new enemies.
-I will aim to complete this by the 23rd March 2018
+I will aim to complete this by the 23rd March 2018.

 ##### Individual Objectives

-During this project I will gain a deeper understanding of the different vulnerabilities a system can have and how to reduce these vulnerabilities during development
+During this project I will gain a deeper understanding of the different vulnerabilities a system can have and how to reduce these vulnerabilities during development.

+During this project I will further my knowledge and gain more experience with Unity and the tools it provides.

 #####